1.

 Explanation:E) Give EP alone for 3 more cycles

-For patients with Stage IIB (S1) NSGCT, one can offer either BEP x 3 cycles or EP x 4 cycles.
+Patients with Stage IIB, S1 NSGCT should be offered either BEP x 3 cycles or EP x 4 cycles.

-As he has developed bleomycin lung toxicity, one should not risk offering more Bleomycin.
+As he has developed bleomycin lung toxicity, one should not risk offering him more treatment with Bleomycin.
 One would not want him to develop pulmonary fibrosis which can be fatal.
-EP x 4 is a perfectly acceptable regimen.
-As he had 1 cycle of BEP already (and therefore EP x 1), one can give him 3 more cycles of EP and then stop therapy.
+EP x 4 is a perfectly acceptable treatment regimen for him.
+As he has completed 1 cycle of BEP already (with contains EP), one can give him 3 more cycles of EP and then stop therapy.

 Bleomycin pulmonary toxicity can often start off as pneumonitis but can eventually progress to the development of fibrosis.
 The incidence of bleomycin-induced pulmonary fibrosis can be as high as 10%.
 After stopping the drug, one can administer high-dose steroids to help the treat the inflammation.